vzaliva/coq/dev/doc/typeclass_caching.md

 * Experimental implementation https://github.com/vzaliva/coq/tree/v8.7-typeclass-cache
 * Ticket https://github.com/coq/coq/issues/6213

+## Vadim working with Matthieu in Paris (July 2018) ##
+* comparing hint databases could be speed up by comparing just the names and respecitive `max_id` fields

 # TODO #
 * Persistently save and load the cache
 * Do not cache failures due to hint cut.
 * Debug command to examine the cache?
 * Add test cases for caching to testsuite/output
+* Cache entries alpha equivalence

 # Problems #